Home / Women-Owned-Small-Business-Wosb-Registration/

 The WOSB Program ensures fairness by setting aside specific federal contracts for women-owned businesses in underrepresented industries.

-To qualify, business owners must meet Economically Disadvantaged Women-Owned Small Business (WOSB) criteria and specific economic disadvantage criteria: personal net worth under $850,000, average adjusted gross income of $400,000 or less over three years, and assets not exceeding $6.5 million.
+To qualify, business owners must meet WOSBcriteria and specific economic disadvantage criteria.
+This includes personal net worth under $850,000, an average adjusted gross income of $400,000 or less over three years, and assets not exceeding $6.5 million.

 These programs offer eligibility for exclusive federal contracts, increased business visibility and credibility, enhanced access to government funding, and better networking opportunities.